CUFP/cufp.org/README.md

 entirely on a local machine without dependencies on external file or database servers.

-Running `omake` will build a development version of the site at `_build/site`, and also the underlying OCaml library and command line app that are used to build the site.
+Running `make` will build a development version of the site at `_build/site`, and also the underlying OCaml library and command line app that are used to build the site.

-Run `omake PRODUCTION=true` to build a version ready for publication to cufp.org.
+Run `make PRODUCTION=true` to build a version ready for publication to cufp.org.
 The production version includes analytics tracking code, has a different robots.txt file, and relativizes links differently.

-Run `omake doc` to generate documentation for the OCaml library that does most of the work to generate the site.
-Open `_build/doc/api/index.html` to browse the API.

-Run `omake clean` to remove most generated files, `omake clean-site` to remove the generated site, and `omake clean-doc` to remove generated documentation.
+Run `make clean` to remove most generated files, `make clean-site` to remove the generated site, and `make clean-doc` to remove generated documentation.